HaoZ0123/SIT/README.md

 # SIT
-Some assignments in Stevens Institute of Technology
+Some of my assignments in Stevens Institute of Technology